Cognitive Behavioral Therapy For Pain

 Cognitive behavioral therapy is often prescribed as an adjunct to other forms of pain management, such as massage, physical therapy, and medication.
 Studies indicate that CBT is often one of the most effective methods of pain management even among these other methods.
 In control-group studies, CBT nearly always performs as well or better than clinical treatments.

-side effects of cognitive behavioral therapy for pain
+Are there side effects of CBT when used for pain management?

 As a nonsurgical, drug-free method of treating pain, cognitive behavioral therapy has very few risks and side effects.
 Because deep emotional work may be done during weekly sessions, patients may find that they feel more physically and emotionally drained for a day or so after seeing their therapist.
 Rest and good hydration help the body process emotions more freely, decreasing this sensation of fatigue.